-Working through both ends, sl st (loosely!) in each st across.
-If your seam is coming out too tight, try working (sl st, ch 1) in each st instead.
+Working through both layers, (ch-1, sl st) in each st across.
 Do not fasten off.

-- Left edge: Turn work so that right side is facing.
-Working in sides of rows, sc in side of each row across.
+Side: Turn work so that right side is facing.
+Working in sides of rows, ch 1, sc in side of each row across (61 sc)

-- Bottom edge: Ch 1, working in bottom of row 1, sc in same corner and in each st across.
+Bottom: Ch 1, working in bottom of row 1, sc in each st across (21 sc)

-- Right edge: Ch 1, working in sides of rows, sc in same corner and in side of each row across.
+Side: Ch 1, working in sides of rows, sc in side of each row across (61 sc).

-- Top edge: Ch 1, working across last row, sc in same corner and in each st across, ch 1, join with sl st to first st. Fasten off.
+Top: Ch 1, working across last row, sc in each st across, ch 1, join with sl st to first sc.
+Fasten off.

 Weave in all ends.

-A downloadable pdf of this pattern is also available in my Craftsy store or on Ravelry, for a $1 fee.
+A downloadable pdf of this pattern is available on Ravelry for a small fee.
 The fee for the pdf format is to offset the advertising revenue lost when you print or download the pattern rather than viewing it online.

 Do you want the best of Stitches n Scraps delivered right to your inbox?
 Don’t miss a stitch – Subscribe now!